jack-avery/rinstagib/README.md

 // For Free-For-All:
 tf_spawn_glows_duration 0    // No FFA respawn walls
-soap_teamspawnrandom⁠ 1       // Use both sides' spawns for FFA DM
+soap_teamspawnrandom 1       // Use both sides' spawns for FFA DM
 ```